-These tools are “as is” software, no support is provided.
-But most tools have basic descriptions or FAQ sections.
+Most of these tools have basic descriptions or FAQ sections.
 There are also a number of instruction videos on my YouTube channel.
-Most of the code is available on github.

 The Digital Methods Initiative Twitter Capture and Analysis Toolset - developed with Erik Borra and Emile den Tex - provides various ways to retrieve and collect tweets from Twitter and provides a number of modules to analyze tweet collections.
 Requires server installation.

 A tool that extracts data from different sections of the Facebook platform – in particular groups and pages – for research purposes since 2010; due to API and ToS changes, the feature set has changed over the years.

 Facebook removed page data access on Sept.
 4, 2019 and Netvizz is no longer functional.

 A simple tool that gets posts tagged with a specific term and creates tabular statistics and co-tag networks.

 A simple tool that gets media from Instagram tagged with a specific term or posted around a specific location and creates tabular statistics and co-tag networks.

 Since Instagram has changed its API regulations, this tool no longer works.

 A collection of simple tools for extracting data from the YouTube platform via the YouTube API v3.